zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 ======================================================================
-3. Building and running the C++ demos (Visual Studio 2008SP1 or 2010 Express)
+3. Building and running the C++ demos (Visual C++ 2008SP1 or 2010 Express)
 ======================================================================

 The C++ demos are in the demo directory.

-Visual Studio Express does not support the Ice Visual Studio extension, therefore you must use NMAKE to build the demos.
+Visual C++ Express does not support the Ice Visual Studio extension, therefore you must use NMAKE to build the demos.

 To build the C++ demos, open a "Visual Studio Command Prompt" window.
 If you installed Ice in a non-default location, set ICE_HOME as shown